West End, Queensland: Planning and development

 In 2005, just over 50% of the dwellings are standalone houses and 37% are higher density residential properties, including multi-storey blocks of apartments and units.
 Some houses are covered by historic preservation laws seeking to preserve the historical character e.g. tin roofing.
 Contrasting sharply with the historic homes are new buildings of contemporary designs.
 Prices for all types of properties have been increasing dramatically in recent decades.
 According to REIQ, the median unit/town-house price in West End for 2005 was $310,000, and the median house price is $490,500.

 In May 2012, it was announced that the South Brisbane Riverside Neighbourhood Plan would be resubmitted to allow the construction of 12-storey buildings, considerably higher than the previous seven-storey limit.
 According to the Brisbane City Council's Neighbourhood Planning chairwoman, Amanda Cooper, there are six sites located between Montague Road and the Brisbane River, south of Davies Park, which are at least one-hectare in area, a requirement for construction of the increased building heights.

 The nature of some developments has led to community disquiet.
 The redevelopment of the Absoe site is a high-profile example.

-As at January 2023, the median price for the preceding year was $1,682,500 for a house and $587,500 for an apartment.
+As of January 2023, the median price for the preceding year was $1,682,500 for a house and $587,500 for an apartment.
 The median weekly rental for the same period was $740 for a house and $520 for an apartment.